Skip to content

 Naiṣkarmya Siddhi (Attainment of Actionlessness)

 This is Sureśvara’s magnum opus, an independent treatise (prakaraṇa grantha) in four chapters that establishes the necessity of knowledge alone for liberation, not action.
-The work defends the Advaitic position that ritual action (karma) cannot remove ignorance (avidyā) — only direct knowledge of the identity of Ātman and Brahman can accomplish this.
+The Naiṣkarmya Siddhi is a polemical work - it directly challenges the Mīmāṃsā position that karma and jñāna can be combined (jñāna-karma-samuccaya) as means to liberation.

 Bṛhadāraṇyaka Upaniṣad Vārttika